What Essential Roofing Warranties to Consider When Hiring a Contractor in Eugene, OR?

 - Manufacturer’s Warranty – Covers defects in the roofing material (asphalt shingles, metal roof, tile, etc.).

-roof installation process and ensures the work meets industry standards.
+- Workmanship Warranty – Covers the roof installation process and ensures the work meets industry standards.

 How a Roof Warranty Protects Your Investment

-roof longevity and performance.
+- Ensures roof longevity and performance.

-water damage, leaks, and defective materials.
+- Provides coverage for water damage, leaks, and defective materials.

-installation errors from unqualified roofers.
+- Protects against installation errors from unqualified roofers.

 - Saves homeowners thousands in unexpected